dsu-arl/pace-python-dojo/objects/subclass/DESCRIPTION.md

 ```

 1. Create a sub-class called `Doctor`.
-2. Give him a customizble attribute of `speciality`
+2. Give him a customizble attribute of `specialty`
 	- It will look something like this: `def __init__(self, name, employee_id, salary, specialty)`.
 This specialty will be something like: Cardiologist, Pediatrician, Surgeon, etc.
 3. Create a `diagnose` method that takes in a patients name, and a diagnosis and then prints out "<name> is diagonsed with <diagnosis>."